d34n5/ping-pong/README.md

 6. Return full range of numbers to the user
 - Ex.
 In: [1,2,ping,4,pong,ping,7,8,ping,pong,11,ping,13,14,pingpong,16]
 - Ex.
 Out: [1,2,ping,4,pong,ping,7,8,ping,pong,11,ping,13,14,pingpong,16]
+7. Clear results each time a new number is entered.

 ## Installation & Set-Up